The Value of Long-term Coaching Connections

 Ninety percent (90%) of healthcare spend is driven by people with chronic and mental health conditions.
-The five most expensive chronic conditions are diabetes, MSK, pre-diabetes, hypertension and behavioral health.
+The five most expensive chronic conditions are diabetes, musculoskeletal (MSK), pre-diabetes, hypertension and anxiety and depression.
 Each of these conditions requires its own care program, care team, education and devices.

 At Omada Health, we understand that organizations are inundated with many providers to choose from, when considering what will be best for your population.
 It’s difficult for decision makers to differentiate one provider from another when they are overwhelmed with options.
 Coaching is a common feature in digital care solutions.
 For some providers, “coaching” means one time conversations during acute hyper- or hypo-glycemic events.
 During these interventions, the coach likely hasn’t met the member before.
 From there, the assignment between a coach and member is based entirely on the availability of coaches during that schedule.

 What makes Omada special is that we don’t only offer coaching as crisis management for acute situations, we offer deep and integrated services, and provide long-term designated care team relationships.
 Depending on the programs that a member is enrolled in, the care team is composed of health coaches, licensed specialists and/or PTs who approach behavior science from a care team approach.
 The care team understands that behavior change can be hard, and Omada has found that our members are best served by care teams who take time to get to know their members and build lasting rapport.

 What’s more, we didn’t come to this program design lightly.
 Instead, by evaluating over a billion actionable health data points and testing long-term relationships, we validated that care teams really do contribute to improving health outcomes.